-STATUS OF PRIOR YEAR RECOMMENDATIONS:
+STATUS OF PRIOR YEAR RECOMMENDATION:

-- 1. Recommendation It was recommended that the District develop procedures to ensure the vendor database does not have duplicated, stale, or incomplete information on file. - Status We noted that this recommendation was implemented. - 2.
-Recommendation It was recommended that the District consider revising procedures for extraclassroom receipts and expenses to be properly approved, receipts be timely deposited and proper supporting documentation be maintained for expenses. - Status We noted that this recommendation was implemented. - 3.
-Recommendation It was recommended that the detailed capital asset listings be maintained on a current basis and be periodically reconciled to annual activity.
-We also recommended the District conduct a full physical inventory of its capital assets during the upcoming year. - Status We noted that this recommendation is in the process of being implemented.
+1. Recommendation - It was recommended that the detailed capital asset listings be maintained on a current basis and be periodically reconciled to annual activity.
+We also recommended the District conduct a full physical inventory of its capital assets during the upcoming year.

+Status - We noted that this recommendation is in the process of being implemented.